meker12/commerce-channels.en/help/amazon-channel/pricing-products.md

 Another powerful tool is the [Intelligent Repricing](./intelligent-repricing-rules.md) feature that adjusts your Amazon listing price based on competitor [[!DNL Buy Box]](./buy-box-competitor-pricing.md) price or [Lowest Competitor Price](./lowest-competitor-pricing.md).
 Similar to the [!DNL Commerce] [catalog price rules](https://docs.magento.com/user-guide/marketing/price-rules-catalog.html){:target="_blank"}, this advanced feature allows you to manipulate your Amazon prices by creating complex rules.
 Rules can define the scope for a price change for specific products, products inside of specific categories, or even with specific product attributes.

-Using intelligent repricing to adjust your Amazon listing prices, based on competitor's pricing. [!DNL Amazon Sales Channel] has built in safeguards for you to configure to protect margins or avoid matching the prices of a merchant with low feedback.
+Using intelligent repricing to adjust your Amazon listing prices, based on competitor's pricing.
+Amazon sales channel has built in safeguards for you to configure to protect margins or avoid matching the prices of a merchant with low feedback.
 Using [intelligent repricing rules](./intelligent-repricing-rules.md), Amazon listing prices can be automatically manipulated as a fixed or percentage amount (up or down) or even synchronized to the [[!DNL Buy Box]](./buy-box-competitor-pricing.md) price or [Lowest Competitor Price](./lowest-competitor-pricing.md) on a per item basis.
 Rules can even be stacked to provide unlimited flexibility.

 You can control important aspects of rules, such as active/inactive status, website eligibility, optional date ranges, and optional priority levels (used for rule stacking).